brand310/sneaklist/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+Below is an example of how you can install and set up our app.
 1. Clone the repo
    ```sh
    git clone https://github.com/brand310/sneaklist